Syntax and semantics¶

 Bundles are a special variable type that enables users to declare multiple variables at

 once.
-For example, in the listing below the type electrical-power-bundle
+For example, in the listing below the type electrical-power-bundle (line 5) is

 a bundle of two fields.
-One named U
+One named U which is a voltage and one named I which

-.
-The declaration of variable P
+is a current.
+The declaration of variable P of type electrical-energy-bundle

-at line 11 implies te declaration of the variables P.V
+at line 11 implies te declaration of the variables P.V and P.I.

 1 2 3 4 5 6 7 8 9 10 11 | define type